The Miracle Swaddle For Newborns & Why It Works

 Yes!
 As often as your reality allows or for a minimum of two naps a day.

 We know that parenting can be exhausting and wonderfully overwhelming, so we took the guesswork out of tracking down the perfect swaddle blanket.
-It’s the ideal size for our swaddle method and made with oh-so-soft double-napped flannel.
+It’s the ideal size for our swaddle method and is made with oh-so-soft double-napped flannel.
 Check out the Moms on Call Swaddle Blanket to learn more.